gambonny/valext/README.md

 `valibot.safeParse()` works — but it’s not very intuitive.
 It leads to very procedural code, where you manually handle control flow and flatten errors — a common task when logging structural data for observability.
-It doesn’t read like intent — it reads like plumbing.
+It reads like plumbing — not like intent.

 ```ts
 ...